mizuki-nana/coreVM/README.md

 output to the VM.

-The development of the VM and the language complements each other well, as the language serves as a great target to test and benchmark the VM, at the same time the VM provides more capabilities to facilitate the development of the language as it evolves.
+The development of the VM and the language complements each other well, as the language serves as a great target to test and benchmark the VM, and at the same time the VM provides more capabilities to facilitate the growth of the language as it evolves.
 The parallel developments of the two forms a positive feedback loop that accelerates the growth of both.